 The information on this web page is not comprehensive; rather it provides an overview of several fundamental Northwestern and CTD policies.
-More policies, including program-specific policies and procedures, and additional detail about the following policies, are available on the Northwestern University website at http://policies.northwestern.edu and in CTD program handbooks.
+More policies, including program-specific policies and procedures, and additional detail about the following policies, are available here on the Northwestern University website and in CTD program and enrollment information.

 Students associated with Center for Talent Development are held to all responsibilities of members of the Northwestern University community.
 The CTD Honor Code sets the tone and outlines expectations for all members of the CTD community.
 CTD students, staff and administrators pledge to abide by the Honor Code in both letter and spirit.